sparkflows/sparkflows-docs/docs/operations/installing-mysql.rst

 Install MySQL
 ================

 This document captures the details for installing MySQL on CentOS 7.x.
-Fire Insights by default runs with embedded H2 database.
-Fire Insights can be configured with MySQL.
+Sparkflows by default runs with embedded H2 database.
+Sparkflows can be configured with MySQL.

 Steps for installing MySQL on CentOS 7.x
 --------------------------------------